Design and Scheduling of an AI-based Queueing System: Proof of results in Section

 \item (Cumulative total input process) Let $\sumtL^n(t; \mathbf{z}, r) = \sum_l \fL_{l,r}^n (t), t\in[0, n]$ be the cumulative total input process and $\sumTtL^n(t; \mathbf{z}, r) := \sum_{l=1}^K \TfL_{l,r}^n (t),~t\in[0, 1]$ be the corresponding diffusion-scaled process, i.e.,

-\item (Policy process) Let $\fT_{l, r}^n (t)$ be total amount of time during $[0, t]$ that the server $r$ allocates to jobs from predicted class $l$; \item (Remaining workload process) Let $\fW_{l,r}^n (t)$ be the remaining service time requested by jobs predicted as class $l$ and present---waiting for service or being served---by reviewer $r$ at time $t \in [0, n]$
+\item (Policy process) Let $\fT_{l, r}^n (t)$ be total amount of service time dedicated to predicted class $l$ in $[0, t]$. \item (Remaining workload process) Let $\fW_{l,r}^n (t)$ be the remaining service time requested by jobs predicted as class $l$ and present---waiting for service or being served---at time $t \in [0, n]$,

 and $\TfW^n_{l,r}(t): = n^{-1/2} \fW^n_{l,r}(nt),~\forall~t\in [0, 1]$ be the corresponding diffusion scaled process. \item (Total remaining workload process) Let $\sumtW^n(t; \mathbf{z}, r) = \sum_l \fW_{l,r}^n (t)$ be the total remaining workload p rocess and $\sumTtW^n(t; \mathbf{z}, r): = n^{-1/2} \sum_{l=1}^K \fW^n_l(nt; \mathbf{z}, r), ~\forall~t\in [0, 1]$ be the corresponding diffusion scaled process. \end{enumerate} \end{definition}